 By studying Ephesians 5:5 with 1 Corinthians 6:9–10 we begin to know who our mission field is no matter what verbal allegiance to Christ they might testify to outwardly.
 Notice from these two passages the common words and underlying habitual sins that serve to double down as to what are the earmarks of falsities.
 Seen another way, the passage we are studying is a subset of this larger, more comprehensive portrayal of the unsaved.
 The Ephesian summary on sexual deviation, of their being immoral and impure, is more specifically identified when Paul pens the words to the Corinthians.
 Concomitant with easy believism and false teachers are habitual fornication, adultery, and homosexuality.

 To calculate otherwise is to say that Scripture is not inspired and/or that Paul is somehow misled.
 If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not, instead of your own, perhaps biblically uninformed thoughts on the subject.
 Trust God and His Word to aid you in deciphering such things.

 IV.
 THEY ARE IDOLATERS

 Another indicator of the existence or non-existence of true saving faith is the characteristic of idolatry.
-Idolaters are those who worship something over and above Jesus Christ to the detriment of Him — that is, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the LORD.
+Idolaters are those who worship something over and above Jesus Christ to the detriment of Him—that is, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the Lord.
 Habitually and continually, something else is way more important to them, be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such concerns as money and fame.
-When these kinds of things compete with and diminish one’s trust and dependence in the LORD, then that person is manifesting idolatrous behavior.
-It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the OT Israel fell into worshipping something other than The LORD God, and the consequences were disastrous.
+When these kinds of things compete with and diminish one’s trust and dependence in the Lord, then that person is manifesting idolatrous behavior.
+It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the Old Testament (OT) Israel fell into worshipping something other than The Lord God, and the consequences were disastrous.